cbochs/portal.nvim/README.md

             },
         },

-        portal = {
+        body = {
             -- When a portal is empty, render an empty buffer body render_empty = false,

-            --- The raw window options used for the portal window options = {
+            --- The raw window options used for the portal body window options = {
                 relative = "cursor",
                 width = 80,